joe-antognini/kozai/README.md

 It is also possible to integrate triples directly from the command line, however.
 Output may be directed either to a specified file or to stdout.

-The underlying integrator is from the SciPi ODE package.
+The underlying integrator is from the SciPy ODE package.
 By default this package uses VODE as its integration algorithm, but the algorithm may be changed to any of the other integration algorithms supported by the SciPy ODE package.